CloudSnorkel/cdk-github-runners/API.md

 public getStepFunctionTask(parameters: RunnerRuntimeParameters): IChainable
 ```

-Generate step function tasks that execute the runner.
+Generate step function task(s) to start a new runner.

+Called by GithubRunners and shouldn't be called manually.

 ###### `parameters`<sup>Required</sup> <a name="parameters" id="@cloudsnorkel/cdk-github-runners.CodeBuildRunner.getStepFunctionTask.parameter.parameters"></a>

 - *Type:* <a href="#@cloudsnorkel/cdk-github-runners.RunnerRuntimeParameters">RunnerRuntimeParameters</a>

+workflow job details.

 ---